Cyber Monday: Up to Off!

 To collect the WebPageTest data, we used a simple desktop test from Virginia, USA with a native traffic connection.
 We collected three metrics:

-• Largest Contentful Paint (LCP) – this is a user-focused performance metric that Google is heavily pushing.
+• Largest Contentful Paint (LCP) – This is a user-focused performance metric that Google is heavily pushing.
 It measures how long it takes the website’s “main” content to load.

-• Fully Loaded – this measures how long it takes everything to load.
+• Fully Loaded – This measures how long it takes everything to load.
 I don’t find it as important for user experience, but some people still want to know this data.

 We configured WebPageTest to run nine separate tests and take the median value, which should eliminate single-test variance.
 That is, all of the data in the table above is the median result from nine different tests.